Plan your Kenting surf adventure the right way!

 Jialeshui is also OK to spend a few nights, if you can afford it.
 In my opinion guesthouses there are way too overpriced.
 Kenting Town is also an option, but it’s just too crowded and loud for me.
 Manzhou is much cheaper, a lot quieter, the green scenery is unbeatable, and there are tons of options for dining at little traditional places with the locals.

-Koti B&B and Wild East Guesthouse are two of the newest places to stay in Manzhou, and they offer seriously amazing value.
-They are new, clean, and super well-equipped to make your surfing in Taiwan adventure a very comfortable and memorable one.
+Wild East Guesthouse offers seriously amazing value.
+It’s older but clean, and super well-equipped to make your surfing in Taiwan adventure a very comfortable and memorable one.
 The owners Henri (from Finland), and his Taiwanese wife Cindy are the nicest hosts in the world and can provide you with tips and travel advice for the Kenting area.
-Henri is an avid surfer, and he most likely won’t mind giving you a ride to Jialeshui early in the morning.
+Henri is an avid surfer.

 More Taiwan Travel Info